bdrhoa/TangoCard_Java_SDK/README.md

 <dl>
   <dt>String getReferenceOrderId</dt>
   <dd>- Confirmation number of purchase.</dd>

   <dt>String getCardToken</dt>
   <dd>- Card reference to the aforementioned purchase.</dd>

   <dt>String getCardNumber</dt>
   <dd>- Card number provided to the recipient to be used at redemption upon the www.tangocard.com site.</dd>

   <dt>String getCardPin</dt>
   <dd>- Card pin provided to the recipient used to validate provided Card number a redemption upon the www.tangocard.com site.</dd>
 </dl>

 # Tango Card Error Handling #

-There are also failure-case response objects.
+The Tango Card Service API SDK handles its errors by throwing the following exceptions:

-* `tangocard.sdk.service.TangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
+* Custom `tangocard.sdk.service.TangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
-* `tangocard.sdk.common.TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.
+* Custom `tangocard.sdk.common.TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.
+* Standard `java.lang.IllegalArgumentException` is thrown due to parameter entry errors.

 ![Tango Card SDK Exceptions](https://github.com/tangocarddev/TangoCard_Java_SDK/raw/dev/doc/images/tangocard_sdk_exceptions.png "Tango Card SDK Exceptions")